sdfiokpskiopdf/discord-auto-reply/README.md

 - Pick a start and end time when you want the app to operate.
 - Choose a custom message to use.
+- View a history of recent messages the app has replied to.

 An executable will be released soon so for now follow the instructions below to install this app.